GIG-Cymru-NHS-Wales/design-system/FIGMA_COMPONENTS_LIBRARY.md

 - Typography
 - Content
 - Search
-- App specicic
+- App specific
 - Page templates

-## COMPONENTS
+## Components

 <strong>Description</strong>

 Components are reusable parts of a user interface.
-Using pre-built, core elements allows government teams to build consistent services.
+Using pre-built, repeatable elements allows teams to build consistent services.

 You can also use the individual components in different patterns and contexts.
 For example, you can use the Text input component to ask for an email address, a National Insurance number or someone’s name.